 Even though older vehicles can sometimes be spotted, most of us wouldn’t say they make a huge chunk of all the cars out there.
 So, that may lead you to conclude that old cars are not so common.
 Depending on where you live, all you see may be newer vehicles and modern designs.

 We have written about classic cars in California and all over the States.
 However, these do not really count, do they?
 After all, the vintage market is just a niche.
 And it is not the one, in which that old Corolla fits (yet).

-So in a sense, it is true that bigger cities do not see as many old vehicles.
-In such places, a new car can give you an edge.
+Truth be told, cities do see fewer older cars.
+There a new vehicle can give you an edge.
 If it is smaller, driving around and parking would be easier.
-Newer also means more efficient and (supposedly) eco-friendly.
+Not to mention efficiency and the supposed eco-friendliness.

-Do you know how many new vehicles get bought in the United States each year?
-For 2017 that is over 6 million passenger cars sold.
-A hefty number for sure.
-And even though it is on a current low, Americans are still buying automobiles by the millions.
+Here is another thing to ponder: do you know how many new vehicles get bought in the United States each year?
+Over 6 million.
+AAnd even though that number is a current low, Americans are still buying automobiles by the millions.

 If you go around asking people why they keep their old cars, they will give you all sorts of seemingly logical reasons.
 Here are a few:

 - “Oh, you know, it’s a backup ride.
 I can’t be late for work just because my car won’t start.”

 - “I guess I will give it to my son one day.
 Better to beat up that old thing than a new car, right?”